Skip to content

 DATABASE_URL PostgreSQL connection string

-ACCESS_TOKEN_EXPIRE_MINUTES JWT access token TTL
+ACCESS_TOKEN_EXPIRE_MINUTES JWT access token TTL in minutes

 Dependencies